-Saari accepts that the 2016 comments were posted from his Facebook account, but insists he did not write them and that his account was hacked.
+Saari acknowledged that the controversial comments were posted from his Facebook account, at different times both insisting he did not write them (claiming that his account was hacked) and seemingly admitting that he did.

-A local businessman abandoned his State Senate campaign in early February 2018, after making derogatory Facebook comments about the judge who sentenced osteopath Larry Nassar in the sexual abuse of hundreds of American gymnasts.
+A Michigan businessman abandoned his State Senate campaign in early February 2018, after making derogatory Facebook comments about the judge who sentenced osteopath Larry Nassar in a case involving the sexual abuse of hundreds of American gymnasts.

 As part of a Facebook discussion in response to the sentencing, Saari wrote:

-Saari has deleted his Facebook account, but several observers managed to keep a record of this exchange by taking screen shots.
+Saari deleted his Facebook account, but several observers managed to keep a record of this exchange by taking screen shots of his controversial posts.

-Saari doubled down on his criticism of Aquilina, but said he should have chosen a different way to articulate his views:
+Saari doubled down on his criticism of Aquilina but said he should have chosen a different way to articulate his views: “If I was to do it all over again, I probably would not have used such a derogatory terminology.”

 Woman [sic] don’t seem to understand that from the very beginning of time men have taken young girls (Prior to periods) as wives and concubines.
 Even the bible talks of this so don’t make it sound like men that are attracted to 12 year old girls are sick…It’s you woman [sic] that can’t get a grip on reality is whats sick… It’s only normal and you can’t change normal or a persons DNA…